watercourse-cc/watercourse/services.md

 We also offer some services at other locations, including South High, Anwatin Middle School, and some in-home therapy.

-## Bilingual services
+### Bilingual services

-We currently offer services in English, Spanish, Somali, and Oromo.
+We currently offer services in English, Spanish, and Somali.